 About the study

-UW-Madison and the State of Wisconsin have begun a study of the Howard Temin Lakeshore Path — a busy, regionally significant pedestrian and bicycle route.
+UW-Madison and the State of Wisconsin completed a study of a portion of the Howard Temin Lakeshore Path — a busy, regionally significant pedestrian and bicycle route.
 This popular path draws thousands of users each day, both from our campus community and beyond, including commuters, students and recreational users.

-The study area comprises the Howard Temin Lakeshore Path from Willow Creek to the Limnology Building.
+The study area comprised the Howard Temin Lakeshore Path from Willow Creek to the Limnology Building.
 Many portions of the path have been studied over the years.
 Past studies have looked at erosion, path width, and path safety.
-Additionally, master plans on landscape, stormwater management, and the Lakeshore Nature Preserve have been completed.
-The findings of the past plans and studies will inform this study.
+Additionally, master or framework plans on landscape, stormwater management, and the Lakeshore Nature Preserve have been completed.
+The findings of the past plans and studies informed this study.

 This feasibility study marks the next step in a multi-year process initiated in 2022 when a task force was established to assess potential improvements for this segment of the campus.
 Over the past two years, the task force has engaged a diverse cross-section of stakeholders.
-To build on this work, the university is now conducting a feasibility study, which includes additional stakeholder listening sessions that will continue until October.
-The study is expected to wrap up in December.
-A final report will be issued early in 2025 that will help inform next steps.
+To build on this work, the university conducted a feasibility study to help any inform next steps.

 How do I share my input?